background preloader

 On Choosing Type

 First Principles Typography is not a science.
 Typography is an art.
 There are those who’d like to ‘scientificize’; those who believe that a large enough sample of data will somehow elicit good typography.
 However, this sausage-machine mentality will only ever produce sausages.
+That typography and choosing type is not a science trammeled by axioms and rules is a cause to rejoice.
 Before we get to the nitty-gritty of choosing type, let’s briefly talk about responsibility.
 If you’ve understood the above two paragraphs, then you’ll know that what follows is not a set of rules, but rather a list of guiding principles.
 Sans or Serif?
 In my opinion, a lot of time is wasted attempting to prove that one is better than the other for setting extended text.
 Rather than write another ten paragraphs on this topic, I’ll simply say that we read most easily that which we are most familiar with.
-Guideline One: honour content This, of course, should be every typographer’s mantra. [typography] is a craft by which the meanings of text (or its absence of meaning) can be clarified, honored and shared…. type terms
+Guideline One: honour content This, of course, should be every typographer’s mantra.
+Guideline Two: read it

 Choosing the right font is crucial for your visual communication project.
 Here are some tips to help you decide which type of font is right for your project! by baileykretz Oct 1